 As long as the world view of the people in power and much of the public is that more extravagant consumption equates with greater happiness, it will be difficult to avoid war.

 Radical means "root."
 Living better with less is the most radical response to the root causes of the current resource wars in Afghanistan, Iraq, and Columbia, as well as our efforts to incite the overthrow of the democratically elected government of Venezuela.

 Oasis Design's purpose is to inspire people to find happiness in harmony with nature and others, as well as providing information on the mechanics of how to live better with less.
 The Oasis Design site is full of inspiration and designs, as well as links to lots of other good sites.
-In particular, our Principles of Ecological Design (article) booklet covers the roots of ecological design (much of this material is now available free online at the Principles of Ecological Design (article) page.
+In particular, our Eco Design Principles-article booklet covers the roots of ecological design (much of this material is now available free online at the Eco Design Principles-article page.
 It is also newly available in hard copy form and wholesale).